Endre Bálint

-Endre Bálint (1914 – 1986, in Budapest) was a Hungarian painter and graphic designer.
+Endre Bálint (1914–1986, in Budapest) was a Hungarian painter and graphic designer.
 He was one of the most significant figures of modern, avant-garde Hungarian art.

-His career path
+Early life

-He was born in 1914 into an intellectual Jewish family.
-His father, Aladár Bálint, was a well-known art critic in the West and his uncle was the editor and writer Ernő Osvát.
-His sister Klára Bálint became the wife of the writer and literary historian Antal Szerb in 1938.
+Bálint was born in 1914 into an intellectual Jewish family.
+His father, Aladár Bálint, was a well-known art critic in the West, and his uncle was the writer and editor Ernő Osvát.
+His sister, Klára Bálint, married writer and literary historian Antal Szerb in 1938.

-At the age of 16, he was admitted to the graphic arts department of the Hungarian Royal School of Applied Arts, majoring in advertising graphics.
-However it soon became clear that he was also strongly attracted to painting.
-At the age of twenty, he traveled to Paris for three months, the modern painting he met there committed him to his later career.
+When he was 16-years old, he was admitted to the graphic arts department of the Hungarian Royal School of Applied Arts, majoring in advertising graphics.
+However, it soon became clear that he was also strongly attracted to painting.
+At 20, Bálint traveled to Paris for three months and was introduced to modern painting styles.

-After returning home, in 1935, at the private school of János Vaszary, he met Lajos Vajda, with whom he soon formed a personal and artistic friendship.
+Upon his return home, Bálint met Lajos Vajda at the private school of János Vaszary, with whom he soon formed a personal and artistic friendship.
 In 1936, he studied at Vilmos Aba-Novák's private school.
-From 1937 to 1940, many young painters belonged to Lajos Vajda and Dezső Korniss in Szentendre, including Endre Bálint.
-In 1936, he fell ill with a lung problem.
 In 1938, his first collection exhibition was organized in the Tamás Gallery.
-From then on, he was at the center of the attention of critics dealing with the development of modern Hungarian art, especially the significant art historian and critic Ernő Kállai, who was a regular art critic of Népszava in 1939-1942.
+From then on, Bálint began garnering attention from art critics dealing with the development of modern Hungarian art, especially the art historian and critic Ernő Kállai.

+Career & Later life

 In 1945, he was one of the founding members of the group of artists called the European School.
-In 1947, he spends more time in Paris, meets André Breton, and participates in the International Surrealist World Exhibition.
-Until 1956, he was not allowed to hold an exhibition in this country, he was placed in the forbidden category.
+Bálint began spending more time in Paris in 1937, here, he met André Breton and participated in the International Surrealist World Exhibition.
+Until 1956, Bálint was not allowed to hold an exhibition in this country, he was placed in the forbidden category.

-He left Hungary and lived in Paris between 1957 and 1962.
-His famous Bible illustrations were made here.
-After 1962, in Hungary, it was gradually transferred from the tolerated category to the subsidized one.
-He took part in many exhibitions with his pictures abroad and then at home.
-In the last decade of his life, he received many awards, including the Kossuth Prize, before his death.
-He died of lung disease in 1986, after a long illness, still at the peak of his creative powers.
+Bálint left Hungary and lived in Paris between 1957 and 1962.
+His famous Bálint were made here.
+After 1962, in Hungary, his art began gradually moving from the tolerated category to the subsidized one.
+He took part in many exhibitions with his photographs taken during his time in Paris, and some from when he returned.
+In the last decade of his life, Bálint received many awards including the Kossuth Prize.
+He died of lung disease in 1986 at 72, after a long battle with the illness.

 His son István Bálint is a poet, actor, and director.

 In 2007, the Home Gallery in Budapest organized a commemorative exhibition of his works.

-His art
+Art

-His painting took Dadaist, Constructivist, Surrealist and abstract directions, but he preserved his lyrical tone even in the midst of the most daring free associations.
+Bálint's paintings primarily took Dadaist, Constructivist, Surrealist and abstract inspirations.

-Most of his works are kept by the Ferenczy Museum in Szentendre, around 10 of them.
-He has a picture in the Deák Collection in Székesfehérvár, but many of his works are privately owned.
+Around 10 of his works are kept by the Ferenczy Museum in Szentendre and he has a picture in the Deák Collection in Székesfehérvár; but most of his works are privately owned.